mpkondrashin/enum/README.md

 # Enum - autmatically generate enums for Go

-Enum provides ability to create enumirated values with support of unmarshaling from JSON and YAML.
+Enum provides ability to create enumerated values with support of unmarshaling from JSON and YAML.

 ## Example